 - Germicidal UV lamp destroys micro-organisms.

-- Photocatalytic oxidation (TiO2) filter which effectively reduces chemicals, bacteria and odors.
+- Photocatalytic oxidation (TiO2) filter effectively reduces chemicals, bacteria, and odors.

 - Air-cleaning negative ions that circulate throughout the room.
 Negative ions are completely safe and scientifically proven as effective in producing clean air.